Making the Elite: Top Jobs, Disparities, and Solutions: Parameter Estimates

 Table \ref{tab:parameter estimates student utility main} shows select parameter estimates entering the utility functions of students.
 Unless otherwise stated, all compensation measures are interpreted for a student with mean $q$ and dollar amounts are in PPP terms.

-\textbf{Main takeaways.} About 50\% of the students who participate in the placement process get multiple job offers.
-While non-pecuniary amenities are valuable to students on average, there are no caste differences in preferences over them.
+\textbf{Main takeaways.} About 50\% of the students who participate in the placement process get multiple job offers.\footnote{Multiple offers are from firms interviewing candidates on the \emph{same} interview day (Section~\ref{sec:data1}).} While non-pecuniary amenities are valuable to students on average, there are no caste differences in preferences over them.
 Recall, non-pecuniary amenities comprise a list of almost 50 unique items \emph{per job}, including stock options, signing bonuses, relocation allowances, medical insurance, performance bonuses, whether the job is located in a metropolitan city, job sectors, and so on.\footnote{Recall, I categorize some fringe benefits as ``non-pecuniary'' amenities because, for a substantial portion of the sample, I do not have information on direct cash-equivalents of such benefits (Online Appendix Table~\ref{tab:non pecuniary amenities full 1}).}